salwator/training_stats/README.md

 ## Installation

 You will need Python in version 3.4 or newer.

-Run `make` to install dependencies in local virtualenv.
+Run `pip install training_stats` to install package.

-If you want to install dependencies system-wide you can use `sudo pip install -r requirements.txt`.

 ## Available tools